Snooker UK Championship 2024

 Stephen Hendry has won the UK Championship five times, with Steve Davis having done so on six occasions.
 Two of Davis’ wins came before it was a ranking event, however, so some people think they don’t count.
 Ronnie O’Sullivan is the undisputed champion of the UK Championship with more wins than both of them.

-If you were going to place a bet on the country that the winner of the UK Championship will come from then you’d do well to opt for England, given that the winner was English 21 times between 1979 and 2018.
-The winner has come from north of the border 9 times, with the wins shared between three players.
+If you were going to place a bet on the country that the winner of the UK Championship will come from then you’d do well to opt for England, given that the winner was English 22 times between 1979 and 2023.